gmalette/gmalette.github.io-src/_posts/2020-01-29-affordance-for-errors-pt1.md

 ### ActiveRecord's Errors API

-I want to start this off witn an easy, approachable example: ActiveRecord's `errors` API, which requires a specific incantation.
+I want to start this off with an easy, approachable example: ActiveRecord's `errors` API, which requires a specific incantation.

 ```ruby
 class User < ApplicationRecord